FACEPrep-ProGrad/lab-jdbc-display-teamname-teamcaptain/README.md

 	- `public List<Team> getAllTeams()` - Method used to fetch all the teams and their corresponding Captains from the database.

 ## Progression 5:
-1. **Create a controller called as Main.**
+1. **Create a controller class called as Main.**
 2. **Create appropriate objects and call the corresponding method to display the details as per the sample output format.**

 ![1 2](https://user-images.githubusercontent.com/61002120/76416050-5807d380-63c0-11ea-8d52-9e8750e800f9.png)

+## Points to remember:
+_DAO Layer - Data access layer provides the gateway to create, reterive, update or delete any data in the database.
+All database related operations will be performed in this layer._

 ### Note:

-Use the below code to retreive the connection details from mysql.properties to establish connection
+Use the below code to retreive the connection details from jdbc.properties to establish connection
 ```
 public static Properties loadPropertiesFile() throws Exception {
 	Properties prop = new Properties();